lschoe/mpyc/docs/demos.rst

 The `Moore-Penrose pseudoinverse <https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse>`_ is a well-known generalization of the matrix inverse.
 This demo computes the pseudoinverse for a random secret-shared matrix ``A`` of a given dimension :math:`m\times n` and rank :math:`r`.
+Secure NumPy integer arrays are used for a compact and efficient vectorized implementation.

 The Penrose equations are checked for the computed pseudoinverse ``X``.
 The value of ``X`` is also checked numerically against the value of ``np.linalg.pinv(A)``,